 Today, let’s talk about the best apartment dogs.
 First off, many dog owners will tell you that dogs and apartment living don’t go together.
 But you know what?
 They’re wrong!
 You don’t need a huge yard in suburbia for your dog to be happy.
 If you live in an apartment and you want a dog, there’s a wide variety of breeds that will do just fine in that environment.
-If you haven’t already acquired a dog, check out our list of breeds (or mix of breeds; we LOVE mutts) below that are well-suited to apartment living.
+If you haven’t already acquired a dog, check out our list of breeds (or mix of breeds; we LOVE mutts) below that make the best apartment dogs.

 Just because a dog is small doesn’t mean he’s suited for apartment life.
 Some small breeds of dog are far too vocal to meet the requirements of being a good neighbor in an apartment building.
 Others are too antsy and have too much energy to be cooped up, even if their smaller size makes the space seem bigger.
 For example, though it is the smallest of dog breeds, the Chihuahua can make a bad choice for apartment living because of the breed’s tendency to bark, as well as its energetic, nervous demeanor.
 However, many Terriers, though they are high energy, tend to be decent apartment dogs as long as they get enough exercise.

 Some large breeds also make excellent dogs for small spaces offered in apartments.
 For example, the Greyhound is often thought to need room to run because he was bred to do just that.
 But many rescued Greyhounds are retired racers and are much more inclined to lie around with that sexy, languid look than to chase bunnies on sticks.
 And, again, as long as exercise requirements are met, many large dogs can live comfortably in an apartment or a small house.

 1. Yorkshire Terrier: At around 7 pounds, this extra-small wonder is a wonderful apartment dog not only because he takes up little space but also because he is not a barker.
 He is also friendly with people and other pets and very adaptable to new experiences.